 Steven Vallas, Northeastern University, US

-Alex Wood, University of Birmingham, UK
+Alex Wood, University of Cambridge, UK

 Your opinion matters to your librarian; faculty recommendations are one of the main factors in a library’s decision to take out a journal subscription.
 If you want your library to subscribe to the Work in the Global Economy, contact your librarian and recommend the journal.
 You can support your recommendation by including details of research projects and teaching modules that would benefit from a subscription.